Battle of San Juan del Monte: Battle

-After the discovery of Katipunan on 19 August 1896, Andrés Bonifacio became aware of the Spanish government's plans for military action.
-On 25 August, Bonifacio deployed several of his men around the Pasong Tamo bridge when he heard infantrymen and Spanish guardia civil coming to raid communities around the bridge.
+After the discovery of Katipunan on August 19, 1896, Andrés Bonifacio became aware of the Spanish government's plans for military action.
+On August 25, Bonifacio deployed several of his men around the Pasong Tamo bridge when he heard infantrymen and Spanish guardia civil coming to raid communities around the bridge.

-On the evening of 29 August, Bonifacio, with his aide Emilio Jacinto, led a group of Katipuneros towards El Polvorin, a Spanish powder magazine situated in San Juan del Monte.
-Spanish infantry and artillerymen, armed with German Mauser rifles, guarded Polvorin; the Katipuneros were generally armed with bolo knives, a few assorted guns, bamboo spears and anting-antings.
+On the evening of August 29, Bonifacio, with his aide Emilio Jacinto, led a group of Katipuneros towards El Polvorin, a Spanish powder magazine situated in San Juan del Monte.
+Spanish infantry and artillerymen (twelve Philippine soldiers and two Spanish officers), armed with German Mauser rifles, guarded Polvorin; the Katipuneros were generally armed with bolo knives, a few assorted guns, sharpened Bamboo spears and anting-antings.

 After two successful skirmishes with the civil guards, Bonifacio was joined by 300 men from Santolan.
 The chapter chairman was Valentin Cruz.

 By midnight, a small second group of Katipuneros, under the command of Sancho Valenzuela, and coming from Santa Mesa, arrived at Polvorin.
 This group was composed of 100 Katipunan members, two of them women: Luisa Lucas and Segunda Fuentes Santiago.

-According to some accounts, the next day, 30 August, at about 4:00 a.m., Bonifacio and his men launched their surprise attack, capturing the 'Polvorin' several hours later.
-Supposedly, the Spanish troops retreated to the nearby building of El Depósito, the Manila water works deposit office, after having lost their commander and another man killed.
-However, more recent research by Katipunan researcher Jim Richardson, using memoirs and reports demonstrates that contrary to myth, the Katipuneros never captured the 'Polvorin' and never killed the Spanish commander, Captain of Artillery Camilo Rambaud, who continued to serve the Spanish Colonial Army long after the opening battle.

-Florencio Inocentes noted Bonifacio's courageous leadership during the battle: "Worthy of admiration also was the action of the Supremo, who, in the center of the road in front of the house of Don Martin Ocampo, knelt on one knee and continued shooting his revolver at the enemy artillery soldiers shooting with their Mauser rifles."